ogamacheDev/olliestack-craft/README.md

 # OllieStack - Craft

-This is my template for Craft using Vite and TailwindCSS.
+This is my template for CraftCMS using Vite and TailwindCSS.

 ## Information